Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Data

 To investigate how different types of self-disclosures influence annotation modeling, we first sought to categorize annotator comments for the types of self-disclosures they contain.
 We attempted to assign both theory-based and automatic category assignments to each comment in our dataset to represent the type of information disclosed by annotators.
-A comment can belong to multiple theory-based categories, but can only belong to one cluster.
 Our theory-based assignment was informed in part by our intuition and related psychological theory, and in part by our exploratory analysis of the automatic assignments.